Frequently Asked Questions about the BCAT

 Regarding the Patient Population:

-- Is the BCAT valid for someone with a diagnosis of Mental Retardation (MR) or Down’s Syndrome (DS)?
+- Is the BCAT valid for someone with a diagnosis of Intellectual Disability (ID) or Down’s Syndrome (DS)?

-As the BCAT assesses cognitive domains, it can be applied to persons with MR and DS.
+As the BCAT assesses cognitive domains, it can be applied to persons with ID and DS.
 However, one should be cautious in making definitive statements about cognitive in these circumstances.

 - Is the BCAT valid for people who speak non-English languages?